Free Downloadable Trip Planning Sheets

 Here, you’ll find three downloadable sheets you can use to help you plan your next vacation!
 Please use them and let me know how they streamlined your trip planning process.

 The first of my Downloadable Trip Planning Sheets is a budgeting worksheet.

 One of my biggest life hacks, when it comes to booking trips, is to make my initial projection high, and then come in under budget.
 That way if I’m only $5 under budget, then everything turned out according to plan.
 If I scored an incredible last-minute deal and came in $300 under budget?
 That is money I can put towards other stuff (like saving for the next trip)!

 I made a lot of lines here.
 If you plan on camping in the wilderness two nights and then staying in a hotel two nights, there is room for that.
 If you plan on flying to Berlin and then taking the train to Prague, there is room for that.
 Lots of workspace!

-The second downloadable is an itinerary planner.
+The second of my Downloadable Trip Planning Sheets is an itinerary planner.

 The itinerary planner is for a 5-day vacation, which I think is a good length.
 For a three day getaway, this level of planning might be overkill (or not—you know, download, print, and plan away, you’ll be surprised how much you can fit in).
 Think of each square as about 4 hours.
 That leaves 8 hours per day to wind down, sleep, get up and get the cobwebs out, then start the next day!